 In any case, K should be greater than at least 0.5.
-At higher switching frequency over 500 kHz, K factor is recommended to be greater than or equal to 1 because the minimum on-time affects the amount of slope compensation due to internal delays.
+At higher switching frequency over 500 kHz, TI recommends that K factor be greater than or equal to 1 because the minimum on-time affects the amount of slope compensation due to internal delays.

-The sum of sensed inductor current and slope compensation should be less than COMP output high voltage (V{OH}) for proper startup with load and proper current limit operation.
-This limits the minimum value of R{SLOPE} to be:
+The sum of sensed inductor current and slope compensation should be less than COMP output high voltage $(V{OH})$ for proper startup with load and proper current limit operation.
+This limits the minimum value of $R{SLOPE}$ to be: